solo-system/solo-system.github.io/hardware_options.md

 Some soundcards have integrated microphones (Blue Snowflake and Dodotronic) so don't require a separate microphone.
-The SoundBlaster 2 and 3 soundcards, however, _do_ require a separate microphone.
+The SoundBlaster 2 and 3 soundcards, and the CLAC, _do_ require a separate microphone.

 The recommended microphone in the Solo:Basic is the Primo EM172 [(datasheet)](/lib/EM172.pdf) [Primo